altasoft/PSD2/Installation-guide.md

         * Press 'Download' button
         * Wait while new version is being downloaded
         * Press 'Install' button
         * You will be prompted to select SSL certificate for this site.
-Please choose the right one
+        * Please choose the right one and press 'OK'

     1. That's it.